By Bazilius Emmanuel – Art in Tanzania internship

 -The joint measure is required to be taken from local,

-National and International levels to remove or reduce the above harmful issues relating to resource use for sustainable and inclusive development of Tanzania and the world at large.
+At the national and international levels, we aim to remove or reduce the above harmful issues relating to resource use for sustainable and inclusive development of Tanzania and the world at large.

 REASONS FOR ENVIRONMENT CONCERN IN TANZANIA

-From above circumstances it is clear how much Tanzania needs to have strong environmental concern which shall focus on eliminating the negative impacts on Tanzanians from endowed natural resources
+From the above circumstances, it is clear that Tanzania needs to have strong environmental concerns to focus on eliminating the negative impacts on Tanzanians from endowed natural resources.

-The reasons for environment concern in Tanzania include the follow but not limited to:
+The reasons for environmental concern in Tanzania include the following but not limited to:

-(a) Despite 55% of Tanzania’s land is potential for agriculture but only 6% of Tanzania total land is under agricultural activities.
-So, Tanzania and the world at large are needed to set strategies to enhance and expand agricultural activities in Tanzania. (b) With more natural and artificial resources Tanzania is still depend on agriculture, which accounts more than 40% of Tanzania GDP and employs more than 75% of Tanzania workforce
+(a) Despite 55% of Tanzania’s agricultural potential, only 6% of Tanzania’s total land is under agricultural activities.
+So, Tanzania and the world need to set strategies to enhance and expand agricultural activities in Tanzania. (b) With more natural and artificial resources, Tanzania is still dependent on agriculture, which accounts for more than 40% of Tanzania’s GDP and employs more than 75% of Tanzania’s workforce

-(c) Energy use of power, although Tanzania is endowed with much fossil fuels, waterfalls and rapids, more than 90% of Tanzania depend on forest related materials as their source of energy.
+(c) Energy use of power: although Tanzania is endowed with many fossil fuels, waterfalls and rapids, more than 90% of Tanzania depends on forest-related materials as their energy source.

-(d) Population distribution, with 47.7 kilometers squares population density, but by actual sense Tanzania population is unequal distribution where there are disparities in internal population densities between urban and rural areas as result of rural-urban migration associated with unequal distribution of man-made resources.
+(d) Population distribution, with 47.7 kilometres squares population density, but in actual sense, Tanzania’s population is an unequal distribution where there are disparities in internal population densities between urban and rural areas due to rural-urban migration associated with unequal distribution of man-made resources.

--Also, more people are living in highland areas and interacting regions like near lake Victoria, therefore government of Tanzania needs to deal with this environmental issue
+-Also, more people are living in highland areas and interacting regions like near Lake Victoria therefore the government of Tanzania needs to deal with this environmental issue

-(e) Also, from the major six environmental problems affecting Tanzania, the environmental solutions are required to rescue Tanzania’s environment from other disasters that may arise as result of those six environmental problems.
+(e) Also, from the six major environmental problems affecting Tanzania, ecological solutions are required to rescue Tanzania’s environment from other disasters that may arise due to those six ecological problems.

 Conclusions and remarks

-– We are a large cause of environmental dynamism, so our actions must first assess its negative or positive impacts to our environment.
+– We are a significant cause of environmental dynamism, so our actions must first assess its negative or positive impacts on our environment.

-– The Government of Tanzania is required to sharpen the implementation of environmental and natural resource related laws, policies and declarations.
+– The Government of Tanzania must sharpen the implementation of environmental and natural resource-related laws, policies and declarations.